aclark4life/python-packages-doc/features.rst

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/python3.png

-As you can see if you enter your favorite package and its metadata indicates Python 3 support, then the entry will be highlighted.
+Enter your favorite package and if its metadata indicates Python 3 support, the entry will be highlighted.

 .. _`pythonpackages.com`: http://pythonpackages.com